| Internet-Draft | Mission Harness | August 2026 |

 The harness MUST NOT reuse a cached connection across Missions unless the connection carries no authority and every consequential use is separately authorized under the target Mission.
 A warm connection to a tool server is not a permit to call a tool.¶

-A workspace or artifact handle bound to a Mission is subject to the same rules as a cached connection: it MUST be keyed by the Mission identifier and issuer, and the harness MUST mark it unusable for governed work on the stop events of this section.
+A workspace or artifact handle bound to a Mission is subject to the same rules as a cached connection.
+It MUST be keyed by the Mission identifier and issuer.
+The harness MUST mark it unusable for governed work on the stop events of this section.
 A retained workspace is not a basis to resume governed work under a Mission that is no longer active.¶

 Sub-agents and child workers MUST NOT inherit Mission authority merely because they descend from a parent session.
 A harness that starts a sub-agent for governed work MUST bind the sub-agent handle to:¶